Mat\'ern Kernels for Tunable Implicit Surface Reconstruction: Experiments and Results

 Quantitative results in terms of F-Score (with a threshold of 0.01) and Chamfer distance (CD; always reported $\times$ 10$^3$) can be found in Table \ref{tab:results_non_learnable}. \Matern 1/2 and 3/2 consistently outperform the arc-cosine kernel as well as popular SPSR~\citep{kazhdan2013}.
 In addition, our experiments show that the bandwidth parameter, $h$, can be used to tune the surface reconstruction (lower the error), while not being too sensitive in practice. \Matern 5/2 and the Gaussian kernel (for $\nu\rightarrow\infty$) perform significantly worse, being simply too smooth.
 Figure~\ref{fig:recons_ns_matern} and Appendix \ref{ap:sec:shapenet_non_learnable_details} shows qualitative results.

 \textbf{SRB}.
-Additionally, we evaluate \Matern kernels on the challenging \textit{Surface Reconstruction Benchmark}~\citep{berger2013} which consists of five complex shapes simulated from noisy range scans.
-For this, we integrated \Matern kernels into the NS framework, using KeOps~\citep{charlier2021} and the FALKON~\citep{rudi2017} solver.
-We used the same parameter settings as in the original NS paper.
-In addition, for \Matern kernels, we did a modest parameter sweep over the bandwidth, $h\in\{0.5,1,2\}$, and took the reconstruction with the lowest Chamfer distance.
+Next, we evaluate \Matern kernels on the challenging Surface Reconstruction Benchmark which consists of five complex shapes simulated from incomplete and noisy range scans with up to 100,000 points.
+For this, we implemented a highly scalable version of \Matern kernels, closely following the NS framework to solve the KRR problem in Eq. (\ref{eq:emp_risk}) using Nyström sampling (with 15,000 samples) and the FALKON~\citep{rudi2017} solver.
+We compare against NS and SPSR, as well as kernel-free methods, Fourier Feature Networks (FFNs; \cite{tancik2020}), \textsc{Siren}, SAP \citep{peng2021}, DiGS \citep{shabat2022}, VisCo \citep{pumarola2022}, and OG-INR \citep{koneputugodage2023}.
+All methods are optimization-based (FFN and \textsc{Siren} are overfitted to a single shape) and use surface normals.
+For \Matern kernels, we did a modest parameter sweep over $h\in\{0.5,1,2\}$ and took the reconstruction with the lowest Chamfer distance.
+Runtime is measured on a single NVIDIA V100.

-Quantitative results obtained by employing Chamfer and Hausdorff distance (HD) can be found in Table~\ref{tab:results_non_learnable}, demonstrating that \Matern 3/2 performs on par with NS while being faster to compute (compared to what \textit{we} measured for NS).
-See Figure \ref{fig:qualitative_results} (left) and Appendix \ref{ap:sec:details_srb} for qualitative results and per-object metrics.
+Quantitative results obtained by employing Chamfer and Hausdorff distance (HD) can be found in Table~\ref{tab:results_non_learnable}, demonstrating that \Matern 3/2 performs on par with NS while being significantly faster to compute (compared to what \textit{we} measured for NS), see Table \ref{tab:runtime_srb}.
+Moreover, \Matern 3/2 outperforms all evaluated state-of-the-art kernel-free methods (FFN, \textsc{Siren}, SAP, DiGS, VisCo, and OG-INR).
+Figure \ref{fig:qualitative_results} (left) and Appendix \ref{ap:sec:details_srb} provide more qualitative results and per-object metrics.